This page is unofficial. The information has

 The route M124 bus from Seville to Carmona,

-station and runs via Avenida San Franciso Javier and Avenida
+metro station and runs via Avenida San Franciso Javier and Avenida

 Kansas City towards Carmona.
 This bus DOES NOT STOP at the